HCL-TECH-SOFTWARE/domino-keep-docs/docs/tutorial/odata.md

 ## OData

-Domino KEEP allows exporting of data from Notes databases to [OData](https://www.odata.org) format, which can then be read by applications like Excel for Windows, Salesforce, SAP and Business Intelligence.
+Project KEEP allows exporting of data from Notes databases to [OData](https://www.odata.org) format, which can then be read by applications like Excel for Windows, Salesforce, SAP and Business Intelligence.
 This means that the data in a Notes database can be displayed in something as simple as Excel with just a few clicks.

 Go to Excel and create a blank Workbook.
 Select Data -> Get Data -> From Other Sources -> From ODataFeed.